AgentOp

 return f"Weather in {location}: Sunny, 72°F"

-def search_web(query: str) -> str:
+async def search_web(query: str) -> str:

-"""Search the web for information."""
+"""Search the web for up-to-date information about the given query."""

 # Your implementation here